 Direct Deposit forms are now required of all students who work on campus.
 All students must also submit a voided check in order for funds to be deposited in the correct bank account.

 Students are limited to one on-campus job at Cal Lutheran.
 In limited instances, concurrent employment may be approved by the Student Employment office.
-Upon approval, students may hold a second on-campus position adhering to the 15hrs worked per week restriction.
+Upon approval, students may hold a second on-campus position adhering to the 20hrs worked per week restriction within both positions combined.
+During the academic term, students are not eligible to work over 20hrs per week even if the student is employed in two positions.
 Request for concurrent employment must be submitted via the Student Employment Authorization form.

-Student wage rates at CLU are set to the California minimum wage of $11.00 per hour, with some exceptions.
+Student wage rates in Berkley are set to the current Berkeley County Minimum Wage of $16.99/hour.
 Earnings are paid to the student in the form of a bi-weekly paycheck.
-Paychecks are available via Direct Deposit.
+Paychecks are available via Direct Deposit only.

 Student employees who work at least 30 days within a year, are eligible to take paid sick leave.